Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 The most unexpected behavior of a unit-field does associate with the superluminal values of the phase velocity (\ref{eq56abc}) at the particular experimental conditions.
-In the case of ${k}_0 \rightarrow 0$, a signal associated with the phase velocity can propagates {\it{within}} the massive ($m_0\neq 0$) unit-field with the {\it{infinite speed}} [$v = (1+m_0^2/ \mathbf{k}_0^2)^{1/2} \rightarrow \infty$].
+In the case of ${k}_0 \rightarrow 0$, a signal associated with the phase velocity can propagate {\it{within}} the massive ($m_0\neq 0$) unit-field with the {\it{infinite speed}} [$v = (1+m_0^2/ \mathbf{k}_0^2)^{1/2} \rightarrow \infty$].
 In the classical (Young-type) diffraction experiment, any instant change of the unit-field boundaries by instant insertion of any additional object into the experiment should also result into superluminal modification of the diffracted non-relativistic massive unit-field.
 The modification of the mass-less ($m_0=0$) unit-field in such an experiment would take place with the speed of light $v=\omega_0 /k_0=c=1$.
-It should be stressed that the superluminal reshaping of a massive unit-field, which is provided with the superluminal phase velocity withing the unit-field, does not contradict the Einstein special relativity.
-In the Einstein theory, the signaling between massive bodies (particles) separated by the free-space (vacuum) is provided by a mass-less electromagnetic wave propagating between the particles with the {\it{group speed of light}}.
-The superluminal reshaping of a massive unit-field with the superluminal phase velocity does not affect the signaling between massive particles (unit-fields) separated by the vacuum.
-The Einstein signaling by a massive ($m_0\neq 0$) particle is associated with the group velocity (\ref{eq55abc}) of the massive unit-field (\ref{eq53abc}) that could not be superluminal [$v_g =1/(1+m_0^2/ \mathbf{k}_0^2)^{1/2}\leq 1$].
-In agreement with the Einstein theory of relativity, any mass-less ($m_0=0$) unit-field of the present model propagates with the {\it{group velocity of light}} ($v_g=v=c=1$).
+It should be stressed that the superluminal reshaping of a massive unit-field, which is provided with the superluminal phase velocity {\it{within}} the unit-field, does not contradict the Einstein special relativity.
+In the Einstein theory, the signaling between massive bodies (particles) separated by the empty, "straight" spacetime is provided by a mass-less electromagnetic wave propagating between the particles with the {\it{group speed of light}}.
+The superluminal reshaping of a massive unit-field with the superluminal phase velocity, which is somewhat similar to the instantaneous collapse of a wave function and the superluminar "quantum leap" in the Copenhagen interpretation of quantum mechanics, does not affect the signaling between massive particles (unit-fields) separated by the true vacuum.
+The Einstein signaling by a massive ($m_0\neq 0$) particle is associated with the group velocity (\ref{eq55abc}) of the massive unit-fields (\ref{eq53abc}) that is not superluminal [$v_g =1/(1+m_0^2/ \mathbf{k}_0^2)^{1/2}\leq 1$].
+In agreement with the Einstein theory of relativity, any mass-less ($m_0=0$) unit-field of the present model propagates through the true vacuum with the {\it{group velocity of light}} ($v_g=v=c=1$).
 Notice, any change of the boundaries placed infinitely far from the spatially finite unit-field would not affect the configuration and momentum of the unit-field.
 The modification of a unit-field occurs only after interaction of the unit-field with the boundaries.